 All the fun programs, rammed indoctrination, and apologetics arguments in the world won’t work if we’ve seen behind the curtain.
 And that’s the one thing that all these Christian talkers can’t address, because they just aren’t capable rationally and emotionally to see behind that curtain with us.
 Instead of doing what they actually need to do to engage with us, they’re wasting time trying to figure out how to make the curtain prettier.

 Wow, this was long even by my standards.
-You deserve cookies, but since I can’t cram cookies into my monitor to share with you, instead I’ll say thank you for walking this far with me today, and please join me next time as we talk about how I struggled toward learning how to form rational opinions.
+Thank you for walking this far with me today, and please join me next time as we talk about how I struggled toward learning how to form rational opinions.